-The current renovations that are currently taking place have transformed the outer concourse of the building in an effort to make it easier for traffic flow during games that are near capacity a majority of the time.
-Visitors can now walk by walls decorated with the Dayton Flyer logo and photos and information about the team’s history that includes 21 years in the top 30 in average attendance, 18 NCAA Tournament appearances, 7 conference championships, and one Final Four appearance in 1967.
+The current renovations that are currently taking place have transformed the outer concourse of the building to make it easier for traffic flow during games that are near capacity a majority of the time.
+Visitors can now walk by walls decorated with the Dayton Flyer logo and photos and information about the team’s history which includes 21 years in the top 30 in average attendance, 18 NCAA Tournament appearances, 7 conference championships, and one Final Four appearance in 1967.

 About five minutes before the game the chanting begins and music blares over the arena’s sound system.
 The student section, dubbed the Red Scare, is one of the most spirited and loud student sections across the nation.
-The thing that sets Red Scare apart from other student sections are the people who make it up.
-There are three Blue Men/Women, who paint their bodies every game and embody the Flyer spirit and The Pilot who steers the section throughout the course of the game and leads cheers.
+The thing that sets Red Scare apart from other student sections is the people who make it up.
+There are three Blue Men/Women, who paint their bodies every game and embody the Flyer spirit, and The Pilot who steers the section throughout the game and leads cheers.

-There is a collection of breweries that include Warped Wing, Lock 27, and Toxic Brew that all offer their own vibe and craft beer.
-The Dayton Beer Company is an ideal spot with over 36 different beers on tap that includes their own made on site and a pizzeria on the first floor.
+There is a collection of breweries that include Warped Wing, Lock 27, and Toxic Brew which all offer their vibe and craft beer.
+The Dayton Beer Company is an ideal spot with over 36 different beers on tap that includes their own made on-site and a pizzeria on the first floor.
 Many of the places charge by the 4 and 8 ounces for more options of sampling award-winning beer.

-National Museum of the U.S. Air Force, America’s Packard Museum, Boonshoft Museum of Discovery, and the National Aviation Hall of Fame are all popular tourist attractions.
-The Oregon District has a nice balance of retail, bars, live music, restaurants, and several of the breweries.
-The architecture of the residential buildings date back to the 19th century and are ideal for photos.
+The National Museum of the U.S. Air Force, America’s Packard Museum, Boonshoft Museum of Discovery, and the National Aviation Hall of Fame are all popular tourist attractions.
+The Oregon District has a nice balance of retail, bars, live music, restaurants, and several breweries.
+The architecture of the residential buildings dates back to the 19th century and is ideal for photos.

 The UD Arena is located west of downtown Dayton and directly off of I-75 near the school’s other sports facilities.
 There is a large on-site and off-site parking lot available for commuters and current renovations will make access around the outer and inner concourse areas a bit smoother.
-Due to the number of fans per game and renovation projects, the concourses can become congested before, halftime, and post game.
+Due to the number of fans per game and renovation projects, the concourses can become congested before, at halftime, and after post-game.

 Return on Investment 5

-Single game tickets for Dayton games begin at $20-$25 for 300 to the 400 level seating areas.
-Lower level seats in the 100 to 200 sections are generally sold out, but there are certain games where student seating is available for $35.
+Single-game tickets for Dayton games begin at $20-$25 for 300 to 400-level seating areas.
+Lower-level seats in the 100 to 200 sections are generally sold out, but there are certain games where student seating is available for $35.
 The concession prices are reasonable at $4 hot dogs, $7.25 craft beer pints, and $5 nachos.

 The parking lots located at the UD Arena (Lots A, B, C, and D) are for season ticket holders only and all parking passes for all lots are sold out at this time.
-There are on-site lots in the overflow lot (O Lot) that is available for single-game buyers that is $5 and includes a complimentary shuttle bus.
+There are on-site lots in the overflow lot (O Lot) that are available for single-game buyers which is $5 and includes a complimentary shuttle bus.

 The UD Arena earns a second point for the Red Scare, according to its website, the largest student organization at the university.
-The Red Scare is the official group of students that facilitate cheers at UD varsity athletic events and is dedicated at doing whatever it takes to give the Flyers a home advantage during games.
+The Red Scare is the official group of students that facilitates cheers at UD varsity athletic events and is dedicated to doing whatever it takes to give the Flyers a home advantage during games.